Making the Best of the Worst

 Bridges are an angler’s best friend in August; the best time for bridge fishing is an hour before the change of tide.
 Bridges keep you out of the scorching sun and in the shade, and dry when the afternoon rain appears.
 Too many anglers overlook fishing bridges and lose out on some good catches.

 You can expect to catch black drum, redfish, trout, cobia, pompano and sheepshead.
 With August fishing, you need to be prepared for just about anything.
 I take rods to handle whatever situation may arrive, medium and heavy spinning outfits and 3/0 or 4/0 conventional combos for the big black drum.
 I also take along a variety of baits such as live shrimp, sardines, fiddler crabs and artificials.

 August is a good time for pompano fishing around the bridges using live shrimp, fiddler crabs or blood worms.
 A faster and more productive method is using Doc’s Banana Jig with a yellow feather worked along the pilings.

-Captain Sergio Atanes is a native resident of Tampa and has been fishing the water of Tampa Bay and Boca Grande for over 40 years.
-He is the host of the TV and Radio Show Fishing Adventures USA.
+Captain Sergio Atanes is a native resident of Tampa and has been fishing the water of Tampa Bay and Boca Grande for over 45 years.
+He is owner and operator of S & I charters which is one of the largest charter booking services in the west coast of Florida with 55 professional captains on staff.
 Capt.
-Sergio Atanes can be reached at (813) 973-7132 – firstname.lastname@example.org www.reelfishy.com
+Sergio Atanes can be reached at (813) 973-7132 or www.reelfishy.com